drrosa/laff_lde/README.md

-LAFF
+LAFF - LDE
 ====
-Linear Algebra: Foundations to Frontier
+Linear Algebra: Foundations to Frontier - Learning and Development Environment

 1. Follow the setup instructions for [Windows](#windows-setup), [Mac](#mac-setup), or [Linux](#linux-setup)
 2. Run the command **`laffvm`** on the command line interface (CLI), i.e. terminal/git bash.